-UNESCO (United Nations Educational, Scientific and Cultural Organization) is a UN organization dedicated to building peace through cooperation between Member States in education, science, culture and communication/information.
+UNESCO (United Nations Educational, Scientific and Cultural Organization) is a UN organisation dedicated to building Peace and contribute to the UN’s development goals through cooperation between member states in education, science, culture and communication/information.

-UNESCO is headed by a Director-General, it has a Board with representatives of 58 Member States which is responsible for implementing the programme adopted by the General Conference which meets every second year and consists of representatives of all Member States.
+UNESCO is headed by a Director-General and it has a Board with representatives of 58 Member States.
+The Board implements the programme adopted by the General Conference which meets every second year and consists of representatives of all Member States.

-The Director-General (currently Mrs Irina Bokova) leads the work of the UNESCO Secretariat in Paris and its field offices.
-Sweden is a member of the UNESCO Executive Board until November 2017.
+The Director-General, Ms Audrey Azoulay, leads the work of the UNESCO Secretariat in Paris and its field offices.

 The Swedish National Commission for Unesco

 In May 1949 the Swedish Government appointed a committee to investigate if Sweden should join UNESCO, and if so how to organize a Swedish National Commission for UNESCO.
-Their conclusions were presented to the Government in the autumn of 1949 and Sweden joined UNESCO in January 1950, and thereby became Member State number 52.
+Their conclusions were presented to the Government in the autumn of 1949 and Sweden joined UNESCO in January 1950, and thereby becoming member state number 52.

-The Swedish National Commission for UNESCO was established in the autumn of 1951, in accordance with the Constitution of UNESCO (art VII) which says:
+The Swedish National Commission for UNESCO was established in the autumn of 1951, in accordance with UNESCO’s constitution (art VII) which says:

 ‘Each Member State shall make such arrangements as suits its particular conditions for the purpose of associating its principal bodies interested in educational, scientific and cultural matters with the work of the Organization, preferably by the formation of a National Commission broadly representative of the government and such bodies’.

-The Swedish National Commission for UNESCO has two tasks: to advice the Swedish Government on UNESCO related matters and to inform in Sweden about UNESCO’s fields of competence and the results of its work.
+The Swedish National Commission for UNESCO has two tasks: to advise the Swedish Government on UNESCO related matters and raise awareness in Sweden about UNESCO’s fields of competence and the results of its work.

 UNESCO has an important role to support countries worldwide in the implementation of the new global agenda.
-Several of the goals are within UNESCO’s mandate:or example development goal 4 on education.
+Several of the goals are within UNESCO’s mandate, for example development goal 4 on education.

-UNESCO’s work in education covers the entire field of education, from pre-school to university and adult education.
+UNESCO’s work in education ranges from pre-school to university and adult education.
 Education is an effective way to combat poverty and contribute to long-term peace and security, democracy and justice.
-UNESCO’s work in education focuses on creating opportunities for quality lifelong learning for all, assist countries with expertise in education and to strengthen countries’ capacities in educational issues and to spread information on educational development and good practices through networking and dialogue.
+UNESCO’s work in education aims to ensure quality lifelong learning for all, assist countries with expertise in education, strengthen countries’ capacities in educational issues and to spread information on educational development and good practices through networking and dialogue.

-UNESCO’s work in education also encompasses projects such as the teaching of human rights, environmental education, education in science and technology, education to counter the spread of HIV / AIDS, information technology in education, renewal of secondary schools, improved training and more.
+UNESCO’s work in education also includes teaching of human rights, environmental education, promotion of science and technology, sexual rights and sexual health, information technology in education, renewal of secondary schools and improved training.
 Sweden shares UNESCO’s vision of education for all and the need for education for sustainable development.

-UNESCO’s scientific work is conducted through international cooperation between countries and researchers and gives advice to decision makers.
+UNESCO’s scientific work is conducted through international cooperation between countries and researchers, as well as advice to decision makers on scientific matters.
 UNESCO also develops guidelines and ethical principles, and disseminates research findings to low-income countries.
-UNESCO is not a research funding organization: the work is done primarily through networking and partnerships between researchers in different disciplines and continents.
+UNESCO is not a research funding organization: the work is done primarily through networking and partnerships between researchers.

-Sweden shares UNESCO’s vision that scientific cooperation can contribute to an inclusive knowledge society for sustainable development.
-Sweden is working to ensure that UNESCO’s work in science will foster knowledge-sharing and knowledge-building in low-income countries, and that UNESCO’s organizational structure can facilitate interdisciplinary research through closer cooperation between the natural and social science sectors.
-Sweden also emphasizes gender equality as a catalyst for sustainable development, and encourages UNESCO to take on a normative role by formulating global guidelines for research.
+Sweden shares UNESCO’s vision that scientific cooperation contributes to an inclusive knowledge society for sustainable development.
+Sweden is working to ensure that UNESCO’s work in science will foster knowledge-sharing and knowledge-building in low-income countries, and that UNESCO facilitates interdisciplinary research through closer cooperation between the natural and social sciences.
+Sweden also emphasizes gender equality as a catalyst for sustainable development, and encourages UNESCO to take on a normative role in this area, for example by formulating global guidelines for research.

-There are several inter-governmental UNESCO Conventions within the cultural field that have been ratified by many Member States (which then are called Signature States).
-UNESCO’s cultural program is dominated by the process of implementation of these conventions.
+There are several inter-governmental UNESCO Conventions within the cultural field.
+UNESCO’s cultural program is dominated by the implementation of these conventions.
 Preservation of heritage and culture and sustainable development are important themes.

-UNESCO also runs programs to strengthen museums, language and creativity as well as developing methods to protect cultural heritage in disasters and armed conflict.
+UNESCO also runs programs to strengthen museums, language and creativity as well as developing methods to protect cultural heritage in disasters and armed conflicts.
 UNESCO publishes books, reports and journals in the field of culture, such as the World Heritage Review.
-Sweden follows the work of all the conventions but is not a member of the committees (with Signature states) which are the steering organs of the normative instruments.

 ”Can I apply for an internship?”

-We usually offer one to two internships per semester (starting in January and September respectively).
-The Swedish National Commission for UNESCO works mainly in Sweden and interns need to be fluent in Swedish.
+We usually offer one or two internships per semester (starting in January and September).
+Interns need to be fluent in Swedish.
 Find more information here.

-Those who want to apply for an intership at the UNESCO secretariat in Paris can find information on the UNESCO central web www.unesco.org
+Those who want to apply for an intership at the UNESCO secretariat in Paris can find information on UNESCO’s website.

-Swedish National Commission for UNESCO has published books, pamphlets and posters that can be downloaded in PDF format from our website.
+Swedish National Commission for UNESCO has published books, pamphlets and posters that can be downloaded from our library.